 Six players tied for fourth place with 4.0’s, with home-schooled Hili Bareket earning the top tiebreak.

 Again Skinner North ran away with the team title with 16.5 from the top four of its 13 players.
 Pritzker claimed second place with 9.0, Azuela third with 8.0 and Fox Valley 7.5 from two players.
 Combined Pritzker, Azuela and Fox Valley entered 11 players in the Novice K-2.

 The CCF calendar continues January 13, 2018 at De La Salle Institute.

 Formerly known as YCFC, CCF competitions such as the one hosted at Washington are free and open to all K-8 players.
 Generous volunteer time and donations allow for the presentation of a robust trophy array and smooth tournament operations.

 As the 2017 tax year concludes, please consider a well-timed tax deduction supporting chess across the Chicagoland community.

-Publisher’s Note: Full results with be posted, here, in the following days.
+Publisher’s Note: Full results are posted, here.